CosmosContracts/hack-juno/README.md

    Build your initial contracts and deploy them on the Juno Testnet.

    Individuals / teams will submit PRs with links to their Smart Contracts repo.
-Judges will judge them.
+Notable individuals from the Cosmos ecosystem will serve as judges to review the submissions.

 2. **Submit funding proposals:**